Kubeflow Pipelines (kfp)

 Click on any Run in the Kubeflow Pipelines UI that has been logged with W&B.

-- Inputs and outputs will be tracked in the
+- Find details about inputs and outputs in the

 Input/Output